jamiekohns/whmcs-composer-break/README.md

 # whmcs-composer-break
-Proof of concept module for WHMCS
+Proof of concept module showing that using composer WITHIN a module does not work